zodb/relstorage/README.txt

 Q: Can RelStorage replace ZRS (Zope Replication Services)?

     A: Yes, RelStorage inherits the asynchronous master/slave replication capability of MySQL and other databases.
-Currently looking for funding opportunities to support master/master replication.
+The author is currently looking for funding opportunities to support master/master replication.

+Q: How do I set up an environment to run the RelStorage tests?

+    A: See README.txt in the relstorage/tests directory.

 Project URLs